-- Bubble fishery in lower Area 11 in May or Open Area 11 in May. - Return of June resident Coho season Area 10 - Later start or additional Chinook time in Area 10 in the summer. - Elliot Bay Chinook fishery - Minter Creek expanded opportunity - NS Coho opportunity in the straits and Area 9.
+- Bubble fishery in lower Area 11 in May or Open Area 11 in May. - NS Coho time in October in 7 and 8-1 - Return of June resident Coho season Area 10 - Later start or additional Chinook time in Area 10 in the summer. - Elliot Bay Chinook fishery - Expanded Spring Chinook in Skagit - NS Coho opportunity in the straits and Area 9.